Metric/pweetsite/readme.md

 =====================
 This is the basic Pweet Site / UI code.
 Looking for feedback on what others would like to see as part of it.

-It is not finished yet, as the initial sign in / registration, still needs some graphics etc. As that is pretty blank still.
+It is not finished yet.

 Browser Requirements
 =======================
 * Must be ES6 compatible with async capabilities.
-* Web workers are required
+* Require Worker API (If hosted on a real server URL)
 * Requires Window.crypto

 Basically, most modern browsers e.g. Chrome, Firefox, Safari, Edge, Opera, iOS Safari, and most default Android Browsers on Android 6+.

+It will no longer use a worker if index.html is loaded from file://

-Changes to Make it Work with a Real Server
+Changes to Make it Work with Private Pweeter Nodes
 ==========================================
-You will need to go into pweeter.js and change any of the Request.get / Request.post to the specified Pweet Node URL.
-Right now they are set to http://127.0.0.1:8000/ in order to work on localhost in chrome / firefox.
+You will need to go into pweeter.js and in the initNodes() method, assign an array to this.nodes with your node urls.
+Otherwise, it will try and pull from the peers.json list on the Pweeter repo from github.

 Looking for the Pweet Blockchain Node?
 ==============================